Bichette’s two-run shot caps wild Blue Jays’ win | Globalnews.ca

-TORONTO – Bo Bichette’s two-run homer capped off a wild vicotry as the Toronto Blue Jays held off the New York Yankees 8-4 on Wednesday.
+TORONTO – Bo Bichette’s two-run homer capped off a wild victory as the Toronto Blue Jays held off the New York Yankees 8-4 on Wednesday.

 The victory tied the Blue Jays with the Houston Astros for the best record in the American League.

-Myles Straw’s double drove in Ernie Clement for the go-ahead run in the sixth inning as Toronto (60-42) won the best-of-three series and locked up the tiebreaker between the two AL East rivals.
+Myles Straw’s double drove in Ernie Clement for the go-ahead run in the sixth inning as Toronto (60-42) won the three-game series and locked up the tiebreaker between the two AL East rivals.

 Vladimir Guerrero Jr. had an RBI double in the fourth, then drove in two more runs in the fifth on a fielder’s choice, as the Blue Jays and Yankees traded leads.
 Clement’s basehit in the fourth also scored a runner and pinch-hitter Will Wagner plated Straw in the sixth.